Public Prayer Service for Healing and Unity in Charlottesville Today -- Call on Church Leaders to Offer Support, Urge All Churches, Especially Evangelical, to Denounce Hatred and Bigotry and Foster Peacemaking, Humility, Gospel of Love of Neighbor

 "The fomenting of racism, antisemitism, divisiveness, hatred, and contempt for fellow human beings is an insult to everything that makes America great.
 Our nation stands for the dignity of every human person, the rights of all, the equality of individuals and communities.
 What happened in Charlottesville is a human tragedy, a scandalous crime, and a terrifying precedent that puts many other communities at risk.
 The Bible says we reap what we sow.
 The nationalists and white supremacists sowed the seeds for the terrorist attack in Charlottesville.
 When you sow to the wind you reap the whirlwind.
 Let us pray for surviving loved ones, for the injured, and the fearful." -- The Reverend Dr. Suzan D. Johnson-Cook, Baptist minister, 3rd U.S. Ambassador-at-Large for International Religious Freedom, retired NYPD chaplain, and advisor to two presidents

 "This is a heinous crime, a travesty, and a sad moment in American life and history.
 This kind of violence has no place in America or anywhere else.
 This was an act of terrorism and must be condemned, brought to justice, and eradicated.
 As a God-fearing country we cannot allow hatred, bigotry, or prejudice to stand.
 People of faith, leaders of faith communities, and all good people of conscience must speak out and take action now.
-We are calling on pastors, ministry leaders and representatives of faith communities of every kind to lead their people in prayer, call on their civic and political leaders to intervene, and take action themselves to bring healing and spiritual restoration to Charlottesville and our whole country."-- Rev. Patrick J. Mahoney, Presbyterian minister, National Director, The Christian Defense Coalition and pastor of The Church on the Hill, Washington, DC
+We are calling on pastors, ministry leaders and representatives of faith communities of every kind to lead their people in prayer, call on their civic and political leaders to intervene, and take action themselves to bring healing and spiritual restoration to Charlottesville and our whole country." -- Rev. Patrick J. Mahoney, Presbyterian minister, National Director, The Christian Defense Coalition and pastor of The Church on the Hill, Washington, DC

 Members of the National Clergy Council, including the Reverends Rob Schenck and Pat Mahoney, will lead a public prayer service and news conference today, August 13, 2017, at 4:00 PM, near the corner of Main and Third Street on the Charlottesville pedestrian mall.